Participating In The ANZAC Day Commemoration March

 All veterans are encouraged to join in the Melbourne ANZAC Day March.
 We welcome participation from anyone who has served and look forward to your presence during this important event.

-If you or your group wish to march, please read the following important information regarding veteran participation.
+If you wish to march, please read the following important information regarding veteran participation.

 Veterans who have been issued with medals are asked to wear them when marching.

-Veterans unable to physically march can request a vehicle and may have a single carer to assist them during the march; please contact RSL Victoria for support.
+Veterans unable to physically march can request a vehicle and may have a single carer to assist them during the march; please click here for further information.

 We encourage family members to march on behalf of a veteran, but the veteran’s medals are to be worn on the appropriate right side.